Bootstrapping Euclidean Two-point Correlators: Improved LMN bootstrap

 Up to this point, we have just reviewed the work of LMN \cite{Lawrence:2024mnj}.

 LMN then propose to use a barrier function method to ensure that the positive semidefinite inequality in \eqref{ineqLMND} holds for all time $0< t < T$.
 The barrier function $\int \d \tau \mathcal{F}(\Lambda)$ is engineered to prevent $\Lambda$ from having negative eigenvalues.
-Note, however, that one must approximate the integral by a Riemann sum in order to perform it numerically.
-As a result, one is effectively checking positivity on a discrete grid of time points ${t_i}$.
-Therefore, it is no guarantee that the proposed set of $\vec{\lambda}(t)$ satisfy the inequality in \eqref{ineqLMND}.
+Numerical implementation requires evaluating this integral.
+A naive fixed-grid quadrature does not by itself guarantee that the proposed $\vec{\lambda}(t)$ satisfies the positivity inequality at every time.\footnote{This is a limitation of naive fixed-grid quadrature, not of the barrier method itself.
+Adaptive integration with controlled errors, together with derivative bounds or another certified separation procedure, can make the continuous positivity check rigorous \cite{Lawrence:2024spectral}.}

 Based on the method introduced around (\ref{finiteBasis}), it is clear how to treat the dual problem in a rigorous way.
 One introduces a basis of positive functions:

 We again assume $\phi_I$ are closed under derivatives \eqref{dDJI}.
 Then the dual problem becomes